lightly-io/team-awareness-training/README.md

 - Waking Up by Sam Harris
 - How The Mind Work by Steven Pinker
 - Reinventing Organizations by Frederic Laloux

+## Tools
+I use [Thriver](http://www.thriver.io) to measure stress levels of the participants during the course.
+It's helpful to do some A/B testing with another team that is not doing the course but with a similar situation.
+Thriver also includes guided meditations that the participants can use as homework.

+You can also set up a Slack channel for the course where the group can bounce ideas, give feedback, motivate each others and ask for help.

 ## License
 This course is published under the [GNU GPL license](LICENSE).
 That basically means you are free to copy and update it for free, as long as you publish your own stuff under the same license.